7 Top POS Systems For 2022: Find The Best Retail Point Of Sale System For Your Business In This List

 - Excellent loyalty package

-Hike is a mobile POS with dedicated apps for iPad and Android tablets.
+Hike has dedicated apps for iPad and Android tablets.
 You can also run the POS software on a PC or Mac in a web browser.
 In addition to giving you multiple hardware choices, Hike is highly customizable in terms of its software — from layout to settings, features, and integrations.
 Hike integrates with most major accounting and eCommerce software providers, and customers praise Hike’s Shopify integration in particular.
 Hike also integrates with a variety of payment processors, including PayPal, Westpac, Square, Tyro, and Worldpay.

 - Loyalty Rewards: Hike offers a custom loyalty setup.
 Customers can gain loyalty points by signing up for mailing lists or by reaching preset spending goals.
 Hike’s loyalty program is highly customizable, allowing certain products to have different point values for promotions.

-- Marketing: Hike has its Mailchimp integration built into its system, making email and marketing campaigns efficient and effective.
-Customers can be grouped and targeted (without excessively trolling them with offers and promotions that don’t apply).
+- Marketing: Hike has a free Mailchimp integration built into its system, making email and marketing campaigns efficient and effective.
+Customers can be grouped and targeted so you don’t annoy them with irrelevant offers and promotions.
 It’s also easy to import and/or export your customer database into the Hike POS to add them to your marketing campaigns.

 - Reporting: Hike’s dashboard for reporting is a highlight of the product.
 The basic analytics for your store are all shown on one screen and update in real-time.
 Hike offers a wide variety of reports that can analyze customer trends, displaying sales ratios by age, gender, and so forth.
 Sales reports are customizable, and tracking top employees by week, month, or year can be done with a click.